leoslamas/book-exploring-epoll-kqueue-iocp/part-1-an-express-explanation/the-basics.md

         //
         // `epoll_data` is user provided data, so we can put a pointer or
         // an integer value there to identify the event.
 We just use
-        // `i` which is the loop count to indentify the events. let mut event = ffi::Event {
+        // `i` which is the loop count to identify the events. let mut event = ffi::Event {
             events: (ffi::EPOLLIN | ffi::EPOLLONESHOT) as u32,
             epoll_data: i,